Allestree: Allestree Park and Hall

 The area known as Allestree Park was enclosed in about 1818 and lies in the northern part of Allestree just inside the city boundaries.
-It has over 319 acre of parkland, an 18-hole golf course, a permanent orienteering course and an angling lake.
-The park area, not including the golf course, has been designated a nature reserve because of the diversity of habitats and species present.
+It has over 319 acre of parkland, a permanent orienteering course and an angling lake.
+The park area, has been designated a nature reserve because of the diversity of habitats and species present.
 The main habitats present within the reserve include a large area of woodland to the north, a number of fields with a mixture of quality of grassland and a stream that flows through the site and a number of associated marshes.
+The park is currently (as of July 2024) the site of the largest urban rewilding project in the UK.

 Allestree Hall is a 19th-century former country house in Allestree Park.
 It is a Grade II* listed building made of millstone grit from Derwent Bank.
 The house was begun by Bache Thornhill and completed by John Giradot (High Sheriff of Derbyshire) with three storeys and five bays, the central three bowed with an ionic columned porch.
 Since the 1980s the hall has been unoccupied, and was included in the English Heritage at Risk Register 2010, which states that the internal condition of the building is poor but fair overall.
 The city and English Heritage are looking to find a suitable scheme to enable its redevelopment.
 As of July 2022, it remained on the Heritage at Risk register.